-We caught up with Nutrtion & Behaviour expert and podcast host, Anna Webb, as she tells us about her doggie podcast, her favourite dog-friendly places, and her beloved pets.
-Anna is the proud owner of a Miniture Bull Terrier called Prudence, a re-homed English Toy terrier called Mr Binks, and a rescued street cat called Gremlin.
+We caught up with Nutrition & Behaviour expert and podcast host, Anna Webb, as she tells us about her doggie podcast, her favourite dog-friendly places, and her beloved pets.
+Anna is the proud owner of a Miniature Bull Terrier called Prudence, a re-homed English Toy terrier called Mr Binks, and a rescued street cat called Gremlin.

 Firstly, tell us about your fabulous podcast ‘A Dog’s Life‘ and your work as a dog behaviourist.

 My award-nominated podcast ‘A Dog’s life’ (streaming on all platforms) helps ‘pet parents’ navigate living with dogs in a modern world.
 I talk to scientists, experts – people who have and are changing our understanding of dogs – on everything from emotional intelligence to nutrition to behaviour, delving deep into subjects like homeopathy, telepathic communication and the pet food scandal.
 I chat about the cultural legacy of dogs in art, literature, film.
 Covering topical issues like banning Greyhound racing, dog theft to training and travelling with your pooch.
 It’s thought-provoking, alternative, and not a little bit subversive.
 Its inspiration – my lifelong passion for dogs, my radio experience co-hosting Barking at the Moon on BBC Radio London, not least my first Bull Terrier, Molly.

 As a Nutrition and Behaviour expert, I fuse my Psychology degree with my study at the College of Integrated Veterinary Therapies to offer a holistic view to behaviour and training.
 With over 20 years’ experience living with dogs in London, I like to help turn a dog’s world into a game based on rules and teamwork.

 When did get Mr Binks and what breed is he?